anthonymorast/AllyInvest.py/README.md

 # AllyInvest.py
-A blackbox Ally Invest/TradeKing API implementationn for application developers.
+A blackbox Ally Invest/TradeKing API interface for application developers.

 AllyAPI.py
 A Python3 class that allows access to all of the functionality in the Ally/TradeKing API.

-This package attempts to stay on top of changes to the API and allow an easy to user iterface with the Ally Invest API.
+This package attempts to stay on top of changes to the API and allow an easy to user interface with the Ally Invest API.
 The API does no formatting for the user.
 A response format of 'xml' or 'json' can be specified and the API responses will be returned as the raw XML or JSON, respectively.